Fred-Reis/challenge_frontEnd-02_GoStack-v2/Readme.md

 ___To take advantage of this application, you need [the back-end server](https://github.com/Fred-Reis/challenge_backEnd-01_GoStack-v2) to be running.___

+> Recommend using [Insomnia](https://insomnia.rest/download/) to test routes

 <br/>

-😃 Now run the project in your device or favorite emulator and...
+😃 Now run the project in your favorite vrowser and...
 **BE HAPPY**.

 <h4>